Working while claiming JSA is allowed and encouraged. But, it must be part time employment and job-hunting for longer working hours must continue.

 What about those who are not already claiming JSA and working under 16 hours?
 You must be capable of doing so to stake your claim for the allowance.

 Benefits also exist for those who are too ill for a job.
 They include the Employment and Support Allowance.
-The welfare system provides extra help for sick or disabled persons who cannot perform the normal duties of employment.
+The welfare system also provides extra help for sick or disabled persons who cannot perform the normal duties of employment.

 As a rule, being available for work means you are able to start a job immediately.
 There are some exceptions.
 You may be conducting a voluntary appointment for a non-profit organisation or you could be caring for someone.